cocos/cocos-docs/en/editor/publish/ios/build-example-ios.md

 - Xcode version **11.5** or above.
 - macOS version **10.14** or above.

->**Note:** By default, the corresponding Xcode version in the App Store matches the system.
+> **Note**: By default, the corresponding Xcode version in the App Store matches the system.
 If you want to use a specific version of Xcode, you can download it from the [Xcode download page](https://developer.apple.com/xcode/download/).

 ### Prepare a Test Project